logto-io/docs/docs/docs/recipes/web-hooks/README.md

 DELETE /api/hooks/:id
 ```

-Except `GET /api/hooks` will return an array of hook entities and `DELETE /api/hooks/:id` will return no content, other APIs will return a full hook entity in the response body.
+Except `GET /api/hooks` will return an array of hook entities and `DELETE /api/hooks/:id` will return no content, other APIs will return a hook entity in the response body.

 The full definition of a hook entity: